 During the Reagan administration, he served as director of Near East and South Asian affairs on the National Security Council staff and deputy director of the Pentagon’s Office of Net Assessment.
 Ambassador Ross was awarded the Presidential Medal for Distinguished Federal Civilian Service by President Clinton, and Secretaries Baker and Albright presented him with the State Department’s highest award.

-Ross is the author of several influential books on the peace process, including Myths, Illusions, and Peace: Finding a New Direction for America in the Middle East, coauthored with Institute peace process expert David Makovsky; The Missing Peace: The Inside Story of the Fight for Middle East Peace (Farrar, Straus, and Giroux, 2004), which offers comprehensive analytical and personal insight into the Middle East peace process; and Statecraft, And How to Restore America’s Standing in the World (Farrar, Straus and Giroux, 2007), which the New York Times praised as “important and illuminating.”
-He is the author of the recently released book, Doomed to Succeed: The U.S.-Israel Relationship from Truman to Obama (Farrar, Straus, and Giroux, October 2015).
+Ambassador Ross is the author of several influential books on the peace process, including Myths, Illusions, and Peace: Finding a New Direction for America in the Middle East, coauthored with Institute peace process expert David Makovsky; The Missing Peace: The Inside Story of the Fight for Middle East Peace, which offers comprehensive analytical and personal insight into the Middle East peace process; and Statecraft, And How to Restore America’s Standing in the World, which the New York Times praised as “important and illuminating.”
+He is the author of Doomed to Succeed: The U.S.-Israel Relationship from Truman to Obama.

 DOOMED TO SUCCEEDThe U.S.-Israel Relationship from Truman to Obama